Workers' Compensation Insurance Cost

 - Safety standards – Educating your employees on safe work practices might prevent slips, falls and other bodily harm.
 A manufacturer, for example, might educate its workers on proper lifting and carrying techniques, or implement a process for cleaning up spills.

-- Property maintenance – Supporting a safe and healthy work environment can reduce employee illnesses or injuries.
-This could include things like air duct cleaning, routine building inspections or snow removal.
+- Property maintenance – Providing a safe and healthy work environment can reduce employee illnesses and injuries.
+This could include tasks like air duct cleaning, routine building inspections or snow removal.

 Quote and purchase through the Progressive Advantage® Business Program